azuresky03/distill_wan2.1/README.md

 # Distillation and Post-Training for Wan2.1

-This project focuses on the distillation and post-training processes for the Wan2.1 model, aiming to enhance its efficiency and performance.
+This project focuses on the distillation and post-training processes for the Wan2.1 model, aiming to enhance its efficiency and performance. **TLDR: We achieved high-quality video generation in just 5 steps.
+[See impressive results in the "Combined Techniques" section below](#combined-techniques).** All data processing, training and infernce code along with model weights are open-sourced.

 ## References
 This work is based on: